HCTLab/pulpito/README.md

    * rtl/adv_dbg_if/rtl/adbg_axi_defines.v
    * rtl/apb_event_unit/include/defines_event_unit.sv
    * rtl/zturn/clocking.vh

-5. Add the following 'define' in 'Tools/Settings/Simulation' at 'Verilog options':
+6. Add the following 'define' in 'Tools/Settings/Simulation' at 'Verilog options':

    TRACE_EXECUTION = 1

-6. Add the following option in 'Tools/Settings/Synthesis' at 'Verilog options':
+7. Add the following option in 'Tools/Settings/Synthesis' at 'Verilog options':

    -verilog_define PULP_FPGA_EMUL=1

-7. Select 'pulpemu_top' as the top module to be synthesized.
+8. Select 'pulpemu_top' as the top module to be synthesized (Tools/General).
-   Select 'pulpsim_top' as the top module to be simulated.
+   Select 'pulpsim_top' as the top module to be simulated (Tools/Synthesis).

-8. Add the component block 'fpga/vivado/zynq_ps/zynq_ps' into you project (make a copy inside the project, avoid auto-update option)
+9. Add the component block 'fpga/vivado/zynq_ps/zynq_ps' into you project (make a copy inside the project, avoid auto-update option)
    You can also create this design block from scratch if you preserve same interface names.

-9. Remove unreferenced files.
+10. Remove unreferenced files.

 ## Contributing